-Proper arrangements Arrangements of the Police and Crime Commissioner for Northumbria Audit Assurance obtained?
+Proper arrangements Arrangements for the Chief Constable for Northumbria Audit Assurance obtained?
 Planning finances effectively to support the sustainable delivery of strategic priorities and maintain statutory functions.
 There is a MTFS 2016/17 - 2019/20 in place which is subject to an annual update and linked to the Police and Crime Plan.
-This was approved by the Police & Crime Panel on 2 February 2016.
+This was approved by the PCC on 11 February 2016.
 The MTFS is used for the annual budgets which are set by the PCC and scrutinised by the Police and Crime Panel.
 The organisation has an adequate level of reserves available.
 There is a history of meeting financial targets with no previous sustained or excessive budget deficits.
 The level of general fund balances is approved annually as part of the approval of the MTFS.
 Yes Managing and utilising assets effectively to support the delivery of strategic priorities.
 An up to date Asset register in place.
-The Capital Programme included in the MTFS sets out the PCC investment priorities.
+A Capital Strategy is in place which reflects the PCC's priorities.
 All capital schemes are appraised and prioritised to ensure they reflect the key investment requirements in the strategy.
-The Capital programme is included in the MTFS which was approved by the PCC on 2 February 2016.
+The Capital programme is included in the MTFS which was approved by the Police & Crime Panel on 11 February 2016.
 Yes Planning, organising and developing the workforce effectively to deliver strategic priorities.
 A Workforce Strategy is in place that includes recruitment, training and development of officers and police staff whilst continuing to manage necessary change through the prudent use of reserves.
 Yes